 If I take this into consideration, Australia had 3% (average) inflation during this period, I was losing ~$1800 per year, that’s the money my bank was banking on while I was losing it.

-It is dumb, I know, but in hindsight this has happened due to the fact that I never decided to set any financial goals, the fact that I could save money was no credit to me, I was single and my parents have brought me up teaching the value of money –living within means.
+It is dumb, I know, but in hindsight, this has happened due to the fact that I never decided to set any financial goals, the fact that I could save money was no credit to me, I was single and my parents have brought me up teaching the value of money –living within means.

-Either its investment or saving, just like anything in life, without a goal it’s hard to make intentional change.
+Either its investment or saving, just like anything in life, without a goal it’s hard to make an intentional change.
 Trying to achieve results without setting a realistic and measurable goal leaves us on the slippery slope, our impulses pull us back to where we started.

-Like getting fit, if someone has a goal of competing marathon, they would have better daily attendance at gym than someone who decides to run daily without a goal, that set-goal—or lack thereof—determines whether we’ll follow through with exercise or not.
+Like getting fit, if someone has a goal of competing marathon, they would have better daily attendance at the gym than someone who decides to run daily without a goal, that set-goal—or lack thereof—determines whether we’ll follow through with exercise or not.

-In a way I feel blessed to be in a situation where I have the resources and mindset to spend less than what I earn.
+In a way, I feel blessed to be in a situation where I have the resources and mindset to spend less than what I earn.
 If you are in debt, the primary goal is to save and get rid of debt, become a saver before an investor.

 So readers, if goal setting is so important in life what can we do to make them effective and actually achieve them.

-Everyone talks about the importance of goal setting and how rich life would be to live on purpose, bet you would have heard of this before, didn’t you – but there is also other side of the problem that is rarely spoken.
+Everyone talks about the importance of goal setting and how rich life would be to live on purpose, bet you would have heard of this before, didn’t you – but there is also another side of the problem that is rarely spoken.

 It’s better not to set goals than a series of goals written and never achieved.

-Japanese way of building will power
+The Japanese way of building will power

 So how to handle this beast….
 By eating one bite a time